Constitutional status of Orkney, Shetland and the Western Isles

-The island groups of Orkney, Shetland and the Western Isles are all currently regions of Scotland.
+The island groups of Orkney, Shetland and the Western Isles are all regions of Scotland.
 Their constitutional status has periodically been discussed, for example during the Scottish independence referendum campaign.

 Currently, they are council areas with the same constitutional status as the other 29 local government areas.
 The three island councils are the only local authorities among the 32 in the country where independent councillors form a majority.

 In July 2013, the Scottish Government made the Lerwick Declaration, establishing a ministerial working group to examine decentralising powers to the three island council areas.

 History

+Orkney and Shetland had from the 10th century been annexed by the Kingdom of Norway, but in 1468 and 1469 Orkney and Shetland were pledged as security against the payment of the dowry of his daughter Margaret, betrothed to James III of Scotland.
+After the Acts of Union of 1707 Orkney, Shetland and the Western Isles, along with the rest of Scotland, became part of the Kingdom of Great Britain.

+Norwegian claim

-Orkney and Shetland had from the 10th century been annexed by the Kingdom of Norway, which later entered a personal union with the Kingdom of Denmark.
-In 1468, Orkney was pledged by the Norwegian king Christian I as security against the payment of the dowry of his daughter Margaret, betrothed to James III of Scotland.
+Orkney and Shetland had from the 10th century been annexed by the Kingdom of Norway, who later entered a personal union with a common Danish monarch under the Kalmar Union.
+In 1468, Orkney was pledged by the Scandinavian king Christian I as security against the payment of the dowry of his daughter Margaret, betrothed to James III of Scotland.
 The following year he pawned Shetland to the Scottish Crown which has since refused to accept repayment and return it.

-After the Acts of Union of 1707 Orkney, Shetland and the Western Isles, along with the rest of Scotland, became part of the Kingdom of Great Britain.
+The King of Denmark often had to make a coronation oath to reclaim the islands, which was last made by Frederick III in 1648.
+The last serious attempt to reclaim the islands for Denmark-Norway was at the Treaty of Breda (1667).